So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

 The Rathauspark of the hotel name is the park that flanks the market.
 It features its own seasonal displays that include the famous (at least locally) tree of glowing hearts.

-The road behind the hotel has the Long Hall bar, which is an excellent choice should you also want to keep up with the football.
+The road behind the hotel has the Long Hall bar, which is an excellent choice should you also want to keep up with English and international football.

-Self-styled “Design Hotel” featuring a unique collection of glass art and a large inner courtyard.
-On the opposite side of the Christmas market from the Hotel Rathauspark, but equally close.
+Highly-rated “Design Hotel” with a large inner courtyard, located on the opposite side of the Christmas market from the Hotel Rathauspark, but equally close.

-Your short walk to the market from here takes you past the rear of the newly-renovated 19th-century Austrian parliament: the free English tours lead you right into the centre of national politics.
+Your short walk to the market from here takes you past the rear of the newly-renovated 19th-century Austrian parliament: their free English tours lead you right into the centre of national politics.

 You also pass Conditorei Sluka, who once served cakes to Empress Elisabeth of Austria.
 (I have a crush on their Birnentorte pear cake.)

-Turn right out of the hotel and walk along the road south for around eight minutes to reach another major market on Maria-Theresien-Platz.
+Turn right out of the hotel and walk along the road south for around eight minutes to reach another major market on Maria-Theresien-Platz square.

-This small, old-Viennese style hotel located in another of Vienna’s many late-19th century buildings might just be the closest of all: the park hosting the market is literally just around the corner.
+This small, old-Viennese style hotel located in one of Vienna’s many late-19th century buildings might just be the closest of all: the park hosting the market is literally just around the corner.

-Near to the prestigious University of Vienna and also (like Hotel Rathauspark) not far from the neogothic Votivkirche church put up in the late 1800s as thanks for a foiled assassination attempt on Emperor Franz Joseph.
+Near to the University of Vienna (founded in 1365) and not far from the neogothic and newly-renovated Votivkirche church put up in the late 1800s as thanks for a foiled assassination attempt on Emperor Franz Joseph.
+You can probably see the church towers from rooms in the Hotel Rathauspark, too.

 With so many stars, you don’t have to worry about whether they have fresh rolls at the hotel breakfast.